fslev/cucumber-jutils/Readme.md

 An extension to [Cucumber for Java](https://github.com/cucumber/cucumber-jvm) based on [Cucumber Guice](https://github.com/cucumber/cucumber-jvm/tree/main/cucumber-guice), with scenario variables support, assertion support and some pre-defined utility steps.

-_It takes over the usual dependencies and features needed inside a Cucumber based test framework, such as:_
+_It takes over the usual features needed inside a Cucumber based test framework, such as:_
-* Matching mechanisms: match XMLs, JSONs, and other types of objects
 * Scenario scoped variables (defined and used both inside the Gherkin document and Step definitions)
+* Matching mechanisms: match XMLs, JSONs, texts and HTTP responses
 * Predefined Cucumber steps for helping with common tasks
 * Some useful utility classes